 “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel… I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 No more shall every man teach his neighbor, and every man his brother, saying, ‘Know the Lord,’ for they all shall know Me, from the least of them to the greatest of them, says the Lord…”—Jeremiah 31:31-34

 Fifty days after sacrificing the Passover lamb, the Israelites received a covenant and promise from God.
 Fifty days after sacrificing Jesus, our Passover Lamb, Believers received the Promise and a new covenant from God.

-In both circumstances, there was shaking, wind, fire, and smoke.
-The Hebrew word translated as thunder in Exodus is kolot, which means voices or languages.
+- Both events had similar symbols: In both circumstances, there were voices, wind, fire, and smoke.
+The Hebrew word translated to thunder in Exodus is kolot, which means voices or languages.